jguallar-blasco/jguallar-blasco.github.io/for_fun/for_fun.md

 <h1>Mostly plants, books and birds...</h1>

-*Did you know a velociraptors was actually the size of a wild turkey...*
+*Did you know a velociraptor is actually the size of a wild turkey...*

 ![TurkeysBoston]({{ page.image9 | relative_url }}){: style="max-width:30%; display: block; margin: auto"}